Skip to main content

 As a building society, Nationwide is a mutual, owned by and run for the benefit of its members.
 A member is a Nationwide customer with a mortgage, current account or savings account.

-You will become a member if you are an individual and hold a Virgin Money mortgage, current account or savings account in your own name.
+You became a member on 2 April 2026 if you’re an individual and held a Virgin Money mortgage, current account or savings account in your own name.

-Being a member of Nationwide brings with it a range of benefits however some of these are subject to eligibility criteria.
+Being a member of Nationwide brings with it a range of benefits, however some of these are subject to eligibility criteria.

-Further information on membership please visit virginmoney.com/nationwide-membership.
+For further information on membership, please visit virginmoney.com/nationwide-membership

 Charitable Assignment Scheme